nodeGame/NDDB/README.md

                                     //      not listed are omitted)

     adapter: {
+        // Update the year property
-        A:  function(row) {         // An object containing callbacks for
+        year: function(row) {       // An object containing callbacks for
-                return row['A']-1;  // given csv column names.
-Callbacks take }                       // an object (a row of the csv file }                           // file on load, or an item of the },                              // database on save) and return a value to
+            return row['year']-1;   // given csv column names.
+Callbacks take }                           // an object (a row of the csv file },                              // file on load, or an item of the
+                                    // database on save) and return a value to
                                     // be saved/loaded under that property name.

     separator: ',',                 // The character used as separator